jirban/jirban-jira/README.md

 Do not forget to adjust your PATH environment variable to include `${ATLASSIAN_SDK}/bin`.
 You can check proper setup by invoking `atlas-version` command.
 Optionally you can modify `.m2/settings.xml` to include local repository `${ATLASSIAN_SDK}/repository` and online repository https://maven.atlassian.com/content/groups/public.

-### NodeJS/npm
-1. Install NodeJS as outlined at https://nodejs.org/en/download/package-manager
-2. Make sure the output of `node --version` shows a 5 or 6 version.
-3. Install the Node Package Manager (npm) by running `sudo npm install npm -g`)
-4. Go to the `jirban-jira/webapp` folder, and run `npm install`.
-This is a one time step for freshly cloned projects, and will download all the javascript libraries needed for Angular 2 etc. It also needs to be performed if you add more libraries to the project.
-As we will see later, the maven plugin used to bundle the jar can also be used to update the packages.

 ## Building/running/debugging the project
 The UI can be developed separately from the plugin itself, since it is a fat client interacting with the server via a REST API.
 So when modifying the UI files, you don't need to build, package and deploy in the server.
 The client logic is written in Typescript, and the UI steps are responsible for compiling the Typescript to Javascript.
 So depending on the focus of your current task, you can either do:
 * just the UI steps (if working on purely display logic)